DIFFER: Diagonal Interventions to Fast-Forward Enhanced Reproductive Health

 University of Ghent – International Centre for Reproductive Health (UG-ICRH), Belgium, Ashodaya Samithi (Ashodaya), India, International Centre for Reproductive Health Association, Kenya (ICRH-K), International Centre for Reproductive Health Association Mozambique (ICRH-M), Lifeline, Durban

-The study is qualitative and aims to evaluate whoonga; the context of whoonga use, knowledge of ARV diversion for recreational use and unmet health need of whoonga users.
-Using purposive sampling, a subset of whoonga users will be invited from the South African National Council on Alcoholism and Drug Dependence (SANCA) Lulama Treatment Centre Durban (N=30) and a subset of key informants knowledgeable about whoonga (N=10) will be invited to participate in semi-structured interviews about whoonga.
-Whonga users will be eligible if they are 18 years and above, admitted voluntarily for inpatient substance use treatment at SANCA, able and willing to provide informed consent and speak English or isiZulu.
-All key infomant participants should be 18 years and above and knowledgeable about whoonga.
+The qualitative study aimed to evaluate whoonga; the context of whoonga use, knowledge of ARV diversion for recreational use and unmet health need of whoonga users.
+Using purposive sampling, a subset of whoonga users was invited from the South African National Council on Alcoholism and Drug Dependence (SANCA) Lulama Treatment Centre Durban (N=30) and a subset of key informants knowledgeable about whoonga (N=10) participated in semi-structured interviews about whoonga.
+Whonga users aged 18 years and above, admitted voluntarily for inpatient substance use treatment at SANCA were included if able and willing to provide informed consent and speak English or isiZulu.
+Dissemination is ongoing and the results are currently being written up for publication.

 Funded by NIH though CFAR grant